quay/clair/Documentation/reference/api.md

 `DELETE /indexer/api/v1/index_report/{manifest_hash}`

-Given a Manifest's content addressable hash, any data related to it will be removed it it exists.
+Given a Manifest's content addressable hash, any data related to it will be removed if it exists.

 <h3 id="delete-the-indexreport-and-associated-information-for-the-given-manifest-hash,-if-exists.-parameters">Parameters</h3>